Information about Home Loans

 Making extra payments by utilizing funds that are not otherwise required on a day to day basis can significantly reduce the payments or the term of the loan.

 These are fees that lenders charge for the economic loss that they suffer when you break a fixed rate.
-Break costs are charged if you sell a property, refinance a loan or pay much than allowed off your loan whilst it is on a fixed rate and the interest rates have fallen since the rates were fixed.
+Break costs are payable if you sell a property, refinance a loan or pay more than allowed off your loan whilst it is on a fixed rate..

 The reasoning behind this is that the lenders have purchased the funds for your loan for a fixed period of time and they need to honour their commitment.
 This would leave them out of pocket.